xujiahuayz/bondingcurves/README.md

 ## Setup

-We recommend you use pyenv to manage your python versions.
+We recommend you use `pyenv` to manage your python versions.

-We have used python 3.9.1 in this repo.
+We have used **python 3.9.1** in this repo.

-On how to use pyenv, look [here](https://realpython.com/intro-to-pyenv/).
+On how to use `pyenv`, see [here](https://realpython.com/intro-to-pyenv/).

-We also advise you use venv module to manage the per project Python dependencies.
+We also advise you to use **venv** module to manage the per project python dependencies.

-For example, once you have installed the 3.9.1 python version with pyenv, execute this
+For example, once you have installed the **3.9.1** python version with `pyenv`, execute this

 ```bash
 python -m venv ~/.v/uclamm
 ```

-Ensure that python points to the newly installed Python.
-This command will create a uclamm python virutal environment.
+This command will create a `uclamm` python virutal environment.
 Now you are ready to install the dependencies required for this project.

 Activate the environment